Extra Shiny Chocolate Ganache

 - 3 Tbsp corn syrup or 2 Tbsp glucose

-- Heat cream until very hot, or almost boiling and add chocolate chips.
+Heat 100 ml cream until very hot, or almost boiling and add 1/2 cup chocolate chips.
 Let sit for 2-3 minutes to allow the chocolate to melt.
 Stir with a whisk or a spoon until glossy and homogeneous.
-Add corn syrup or glucose & stir until it’s well incorporated into the chocolate & smooth.
+Add 3 tbsp corn syrup or glucose & stir until it’s well incorporated into the chocolate & smooth.

 General rule for making ganache that is to be used for drizzles on cakes, cupcakes and such is to use 1:1 ratio of liquid fat (cream or butter) to chocolate.
 We are using some corn syrup, that's why we're using slightly less cream.

 Thank you for following me on Instagram, Facebook & Pinterest!